-Credits: 8ECTS Year: one

-Necessary Prerequisites: Algorithms, Programming, Linear algebra, Statistic, Calculus

-Organization of course: three -week course

-Teacher: Stephan Schiffel Language of teaching: English
+Credits: 8ECTS Year: one Semester: spring term Type of course: elective course for all Master programmes at DCS.
+Necessary Prerequisites: Algorithms, Programming, Linear algebra, Statistic, Calculus Organization of course: three -week course Teacher: Stephan Schiffel Language of teaching: English

 In the course, the students will learn about the main algorithms of Reinforcement learning, a computational approach to learning from interaction.
 We will cover different approaches such as Monte Carlo Methods, Temporal-Difference Learning, Policy Gradient Methods, and Deep Reinforcement Learning both theoretically and applied to practical examples.